paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 (2) Youth and charitable organizations specified in [section 508 of title 32](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title32-section508&num=0&edition=prelim).

+(3) Owners and operators of critical infrastructure (as such term is defined in section 1016(e) of Public Law 107–56 ([42 U.S.C.
+5195c(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5195c/e&num=0&edition=prelim))).

-(3) Any other entity as may be approved by the Secretary of Defense on a case-by-case basis.
+(4) Any other entity as may be approved by the Secretary of Defense on a case-by-case basis.

 **(f) Regulations.—** The Secretary of Defense shall prescribe regulations governing the provision of assistance under this section.
 The regulations shall include the following: